har-in-air/ESP32_AUTO_WATER/README.md

 A 1-meter shielded cable provides ground, power supply and analog sensor output interface.
 The analog sensor output voltage increases as the soil gets drier.

 This particular sensor module has a current draw of ~6mA.
-It has an on-board voltage regulator and is powered from the battery via a mosfet power switch circuit  controlled by an ESP32-C3 GPIO pin.
+It has an on-board voltage regulator and is powered from the battery via an nmos-pmos switch controlled by an ESP32-C3 GPIO pin.
 After reading the sensor, the sensor power supply is switched off.
 This is necessary to minimize total circuit current draw during ESP32-C3 deep-sleep mode.

-## Power Mosfet Switch Module
+## Power Mosfet Switch Module for Water Pump

 <img src="docs/mosfet_control_module.png" />

-I used this switch module to control the water pump.
+I used this module to control the water pump.
 The PWM input is connected to an ESP32-C3 GPIO pin for simple on-off control.

 <img src="docs/LR7843-MOSFET-Control-Module-Schematic.jpg" />